 Dr. Tiffany Momon is a public historian and Assistant Professor of History at Sewanee: The University of the South.
 She earned her PhD in Public History from Middle Tennessee State University, working with the Center for Historic Preservation.
 As a professor in Sewanee's history department, Momon teaches courses in public history and digital history.
 Additionally, her role at Sewanee brings the responsibilities of serving as assistant director of the Roberson Project on Slavery, Race, and Reconciliation, an initiative investigating the university's historical entanglements with slavery and slavery's legacies.
 Momon is the founder and co-director of the Black Craftspeople Digital Archive (blackcraftspeople.org), a Black digital humanities project that centers Black craftspeople, their lives, and their contributions to the making and building of America.
 Throughout her career, Momon has lectured on Black craftspeople at organizations such as the Colonial Williamsburg Foundation, the Museum of Early Southern Decorative Arts, and Winterthur Museum and Gardens.
 Her most recent publications include "John "Quash" Williams, Charleston Builder," featured in the Journal of Early Southern Decorative Arts, and National Register of Historic Places nominations for Talladega College and Stillman College, two historically Black colleges in Alabama.
 2023 WORKING GROUPS The working group format is designed to facilitate substantive, focused, and extended seminar-like conversations on a particular topic.
 Discussants were selected from an open call in October.
 Prior to the conference, each has reviewed and commented on each other's case statements, in which each discussant has explored their personal and professional experiences with the topic to work toward solutions to shared problems.
 Working groups are open to other conference-goers (unless otherwise noted) who would like to sit in on the discussions, but we ask that they respect the facilitators' need to potentially limit participation from the audience.
-See working group descriptions with their facilitators and discussants on the full schedule beginning on page X. WG1.
-Rethinking Black Museums in the Era of Black Lives Matter Friday, April 14, 8:00 am - 10:00 am (Location TBD) WG2.
-Empowering the Public History Workplace: Information, Advocacy, and Collective Power Friday, April 14, 8:00 am - 10:00 am (Location TBD) WG3.
-Processing, Interpreting, and Healing from Historical Trauma Friday, April 14, 10:30 am - 12:30 pm (Location TBD) WG4.
-World War II Home Front, Part Two Friday, April 14, 10:30 am - 12:30 pm (Location TBD) WG5.
-Five Year Combined BA/MA in Public History Friday, April 14, 1:00 pm - 3:00 pm (Location TBD) WG6.
-Toward a Statement of Principles for Activist Public History Friday, April 14, 1:00 pm - 3:00 pm (Location TBD) WG7.
-Developing Partnerships and Teaching Cultural Heritage and Heritage Tourism in the University Classroom Friday, April 14, 3:30 pm - 5:30 pm (Location TBD) WG8.
-Decolonizing through Public History: An International Discussion Friday, April 14, 3:30 pm - 5:30 pm (Location TBD) WG9.
-American Girl Dolls and Public History Saturday, April 15, 10:30 am - 12:30 pm (Location TBD) WG10.
-Lincoln Reimagined Saturday, April 15, 10:30 am - 12:30 pm (Location TBD) WG11.
-Uniting Public History and End of Life Care Saturday, April 15, 1:00 pm - 3:00 pm (Location TBD) WG12.
-Facilitating Difficult Conversations in an Age of Political Polarization Saturday, April 15, 1:00 pm - 3:00 pm (Location TBD) NC PH Join NCPH Today!
+See working group descriptions with their facilitators and discussants on the full schedule beginning on page 32.
+WG1.
+Empowering the Public History Workplace: Information, Advocacy, and Collective Power Friday, April 14, 8:00 am - 10:00 am (Hanover AB) WG2.
+Processing, Interpreting, and Healing from Historical Trauma Friday, April 14, 10:30 am - 12:30 pm (Hanover AB) WG3.
+World War II Home Front, Part Two Friday, April 14, 10:30 am - 12:30 pm (Regency V) WG4.
+Five Year Combined BA/MA in Public History Friday, April 14, 1:00 pm - 3:00 pm (Hanover AB) WG5.
+Toward a Statement of Principles for Activist Public History Friday, April 14, 1:00 pm - 3:00 pm (Regency V) WG6.
+Developing Partnerships and Teaching Cultural Heritage and Heritage Tourism in the University Classroom Friday, April 14, 3:30 pm - 5:30 pm (Hanover AB) WG7.
+Decolonizing through Public History: An International Discussion Friday, April 14, 3:30 pm - 5:30 pm (Regency V) WG8.
+American Girl Dolls and Public History Saturday, April 15, 10:30 am - 12:30 pm (Baker) WG9.
+Lincoln Reimagined Saturday, April 15, 10:30 am - 12:30 pm (Regency V) WG10.
+Uniting Public History and End-of-Life Care Saturday, April 15, 1:00 pm - 3:00 pm (Baker) WG11.
+Facilitating Difficult Conversations in an Age of Political Polarization Saturday, April 15, 1:00 pm - 3:00 pm (Regency V) NC PH Join NCPH Today!